“Ich bin der Welt abhanden gekommen” (Gustav Mahler) – Pronunciation Guide

 The sound you should pay attention to in this phrase is the T in “gestorben”.
 Make it a clear T, not like the D in “verdorben”.

-Also, the leap to “-orben” is easier when you use the T as a kind of springboard and speak it slightly before the piano G sharp.
+It’s also easier to manage the leap to “-orben” when you use the T as a kind of springboard and speak it slightly before the piano G sharp.

 “Es ist mir auch gar nichts daran gelegen”